SMARTMarkers/smartmarkers-ios/README.md

     }
 }

-// Session completion callback; the submissionBundle is retained by the receiver controller.onTaskCompletion = { submissionBundle, error in
+// Session completion callback; the `SubmissionBundle` is retained by receiver's reports, can be submitted. controller.onTaskCompletion = { submissionBundle, error in
     if let submissionBundle = submissionBundle {
         // Output: FHIR Bundle
         print(submissionBundle.bundle)

+        // submit:
+        controller.reports.submit() //as above
     }
     else {
         print(error)